trailofbits/polytracker/README.md

 The PolyTracker instrumentation looks for the `POLYPATH` environment variable to specify which input file's bytes are meant to be tracked.
 (Note: PolyTracker can in fact track multiple input files—and really any file-like stream such as network sockets—however, we have thus far only exposed the capability to specify a single file.
 This will be improved in a future release.)

-The instrumented software will write its output to `polytracker.json` in the current directory.
+The instrumented software will write its output to `polytracker_process_sets.json` and `polytracker_forest.bin` in the current directory.

 For example, with our instrumented version of MuPDF, run
 ```
 POLYPATH=input.pdf POLYTTL=32 ./mutool info input.pdf
 ```
-On program exit, `polytracker.json` will be created in the current directory.
+On program exit, those artifacts will be created in the current directory.

-Alternatively, if you want to examine the results to process yourself, there is an option to dump the tracked results to disk.
-Simply set the `POLYDUMP` environment variable to `TRUE`.
+These are intended to be consumed by PolyProcess to produce a final `polytracker.json` file, but can be consumed by other tools.
+The artifacts are documented [here.](docs/ARTIFACTS.md)

+To create the final JSON, run `polyprocess`
 ```
-POLYPATH=input.pdf POLYTTL=2048 POLYDUMP=TRUE ./mutool info input.pdf
+polyprocess --json path/to/polytracker_process_set.json --forest path/to/polytracker_forest.bin
 ```

-This will produce two files, one is the contents of the in memory taint forest, and the other is a json that maps function names to a set of taint nodes touched in a comparison.
-The schema for the taint forest can be found in `dfsan_types.h`, which is just the node structure that is written to disk.
+By default this produces a polytracker.json file, which can then be given to PolyFile.

 ## Creating custom ignore lists from pre-built libraries